San Diego Construction Accident Lawyers

 - Arc or flash burns

-- Falls from current exposure that results in loss of muscle control
+- Falls resulting from current exposure that lead to loss of muscle control

 Fires